MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/connect-to-local-web-services.md

 In this code example, the server certificate validation result is returned when the certificate that underwent validation is not the `localhost` certificate.
 For this certificate, the validation result is ignored and `true` is returned, indicating that the certificate is valid.
 This code should be added to the `AppDelegate.FinishedLaunching` method on iOS, prior to the `LoadApplication(new App())` method call.

 > [!NOTE]
-> The native network stacks on iOS doesn't hook into the `ServerCertificateValidationCallback`.
+> The native network stacks on iOS don't hook into the `ServerCertificateValidationCallback`.

 ### Android